cesar-ilharco/acl-2020/_posts/2021-04-01-reviewing-advice.md

 - Is this research making a **theoretical** (e.g. mathematical) contribution?
 If so:
 	- What do we know now that we did not know before?
 	- How does this theoretical or mathematical advance connect to either scientific or engineering goals?
 (See above.)

-Work in computational linguistics might include a mixture of scientific, engineering, and theoretical contributions, rather than just one.
-But, I am suggesting, if a paper does not make a contribution in any of those three categories, with the sub-bullets having understandable answers, one should seriously consider whether it belongs at the conference.
+<p>Work in computational linguistics might include a mixture of scientific, engineering, and theoretical contributions, rather than just one.
+But, I am suggesting, if a paper does not make a contribution in any of those three categories, with the sub-bullets having understandable answers, one should seriously consider whether it belongs at the conference.</p>